MutiatOba/2tier-architecture-deployment-aws/README.md

 - db info for third party: port 27017 they wont need to ssh - they just need the private ip address to put in the env for app.
 NEVER NEED TO ACCESS DB
 - mongod.conf changed to 0.0.0.0

+Launch your db instance and check mongod is running  - if it is running then move on to check the app

+Launch you app instance